 Numerous access points are available along the Escambia River.
 Three fish camps are located along Highway 90 between Pensacola and Pace.
 From these, the lower river and delta marshes may be accessed directly.
 A boat ramp is also located just below the mouth of the river on the northeast shore of Escambia Bay, just south of Pace.
 In addition, a popular public fishing pier has been built along Highway 90 (Simpson River) just west of Pace.
 Quintette Landing, north of Pace off Highway184, is good point from which to reach choice fishing spots of both the upper and lower river, including backwater areas.
 Other boat landings along the upper river include Molino, Webb Lake, McDavid, Cotton Lake, Bluff Springs, Kyser Landing, Sandy Landing (Closed Jan 1st to Feb 15th), Fisher landing (Century) and Oil Plant (North of Jay).

-In addition to typical sunfish and bass species, the upper Escambia River also harbors other sport fishes such as spotted bass, longear sunfish, warmouth, spotted sunfish, shadow bass, and black crappie.
-While all these species can be caught from the mainstem river, large tributaries should not be neglected.
-Big Escambia Creek and Pine Barren Creek have spotted bass populations that are rarely exploited.
-Fishing success in the middle and upper river depends largely upon water levels.
-If above normal rainfall occurs, resulting high water levels may make the upper river difficult to fish, thus fishermen should check river levels before visiting the middle and upper sections.
-View current water levels throughout Florida.
+The Escambia River also harbors other sport fish such as Choctaw bass, crappie, longear sunfish, and several species of catfish.
+Choctaw bass are more likely to be caught in the upper portion of the Escambia River or in the large tributaries such as Big Escambia Creek and Pine Barren Creek, and are rarely exploited.
+Fishing success in the upper river depends largely upon water levels.
+Both high and low water makes the upper river difficult to fish.
+Anglers should check the river stage before visiting this area.
+Current water levels throughout Florida may be found on the internet at www.usgs.gov.